 If there are missing data cells within the file, this is a strong indicator that the file is not intact.

 There are a number of conclusions to be drawn from the digital evidence presented in this trial; however, I will leave this to the members of the digital forensic community.
 Forensic tool validation is certainly at the forefront of our thoughts.
-Whilst it may not be possible to validate a tool, it is possible to validate the results against known data sets.
+Whilst it may not be possible to verify a tool, it is possible to verify the results against known data sets.
 If two forensic tools produce completely different results, this should at least warrant further investigation.